haroldwoo/plutus/README.md

 See example config.yaml for a layout example.
 Configuration is broken into subsections:

 ### Important notes:
-- Currently there is a bug with the budgets api where if you set Pubsub to True, and later to False, the API will not reflect this change.
+- Currently there is a bug with the budgets api updatebudget call where if you set Pubsub to True, and later to False, the API will not reflect this change.
 - There is also another bug in the python resource manager client where listing projects by more than one label returns a union of projects rather than an intersection.
 So if using labels, restrict it to a single label until this is resolved.

 ## projects